Q. Do you always Dress Up, put your makeup on and Bake? (My Nephew when he saw my profile picture)

 Q. Can you provide both measurements:

 Yeah Sure.
 I am more comfortable using measuring cups, and I measure fluid in Ounces.
 I understand some countries follow different standards for measurements.
 I have started including both.
-You can also refer this conversion Chart.
+You can also refer to this conversion Chart.

 Q. I want to start blogging.
 Can you Help?